-- Visualise and talk comfortably about numbers – In maths, we teach number bonds to get children familiar with numbers and the relationships between them.
+- Visualise and talk comfortably about numbers – In maths, we teach number bonds to familiarise children with numbers and their relationships.
 For example, we can explore all the different ways to make 6 such as 0+6, 6+0, 5+1, 1+5, 2+4, 4+2, 3+3, etc.

 - Compute mentally – This is being able to work out the answer to problems in your head without using a pen and paper or any other physical aid.

 How can you help your child develop good number sense?